Director, Office of Research Ethics and Integrity

 - The promotion of responsible authorship practices and resolution of conflicts arising from disputes about authorship.

-The Director, Office of Research is responsible for maintaining the Register of Disclosed Interests for Research and reporting annually to the Vice-Chancellor and President on disclosed interests.
+The Executive Director, Office of Research Services is responsible for maintaining the Register of Disclosed Interests for Research and reporting annually to the Vice-Chancellor and President on disclosed interests.

 (f) QUT research students and staff